To follow this site via Twitter, go to @jemison_thorsby

 About the author:

 I am first and foremost a grateful follower of Jesus Christ, without Whose grace my life both here and in eternity would be infinitely diminished.
 I believe that Christ brings freedom, not legalism, but that the fallen nature of Man requires a means of governance to restrain the tendency of each of us to abuse of our freedoms at the expense of others.
 For the same reasons, I believe government itself must be restrained and small, lest those who are entrusted with its power become abusive themselves.
+George Washington (greatly influenced by Alexander Hamilton) and Thomas Jefferson, while not in complete agreement on how to achieve that balance, gave us the beginning of a healthy, if sometimes heated, dialogue about the proper bounds of government that selfless patriots would do well to continue with mutual respect.

 I further believe the increasing rejection of every vestige of a Biblical worldview, much less personal submission to Christ Himself, is at the core of the inexorable civilizational suicide occurring in the United States and the West.

 Finally, I believe the Bible is plain enough to be understood in its essentials by anyone willing to listen, but profound enough in its depth of wisdom to humble the deepest thinkers.
-These four passages I believe to be the “Cliff’s Notes” of the Word:
+These five passages I believe to be the “Cliff’s Notes” of the Word:

 * For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23)